andreldm/andreldm.github.io/_drafts/xfce-contributor-guide.md

 ## Theming

 Are you more into design and maybe CSS is a breeze for you?
-Good news with gtk3 themes are completely written in CSS, you can even use an preprocessor such as Sass.
+Good news with gtk3 themes are completely written in CSS, you can even use a preprocessor such as Sass.
 Truth must be said, since the introduction of gtk 3.0 (2011, I guess) there were many compatibility breaks, many theme authors got fed up and abandoned their projects.

 Fortunately things are more stable since 3.20 (I guess) and our friends of [Project Shimmer](https://shimmerproject.org/) have being doing a amazing job, their theme Greybird is shipped on Xubuntu and the current reference for Xfce.
 Of course, Xfce is also supposed to look good under Adwaita (gtk's default theme).
 Oh, until 4.12 Xfce ships several classic themes, unfortunately they had to be [archived](https://git.xfce.org/archive/gtk-xfce-engine/tree/themes) because they need to be rewritten for gtk3.

 Finally, as a theme author what are your contribution options?
 I would say: contribute to Greybird, port/rewrite the classic themes to gtk3, improve Xfce support in other themes out there or roll your own theme!

 Since you made this far in this section, perhaps you have web design skills, if so, improvements to our website are also welcome.
 You may want to file reports for the [www.xfce.org](https://bugzilla.xfce.org/buglist.cgi?component=General&list_id=44458&product=www.xfce.org&resolution=---) project.
-Just keep in mind that Xfce's philosophy is about mim
+Just keep in mind that Xfce's philosophy is about minimalism.

 ## Documentation

 Our [wiki](http://wiki.xfce.org/) and [docs](http://docs.xfce.org/) sites contain many helpful pages, but one doesn't need to browse much to notice some have outdated information.
 Do think you can help us with that?
 Please write a couple of drafts and share them via the [mailing list](https://mail.xfce.org/mailman/listinfo/xfce), we may then give you permissions to edit those pages.

+Xfce documentation has some [hints on how to write docs](https://docs.xfce.org/contribute/documentation).

 ## Coding